 All Reception, Year 1 and Year 2 pupils are now entitled to have free meals without it being dependent on family income.
 However, this makes it harder for us to find out which pupils are eligible for the Pupil Premium.
 If you are in receipt of any of the benefits listed below then the school may be able to receive this extra funding:

 - Child Tax Credit, but not entitled to Working Tax Credit and whose annual income (as assessed by HMRC) does not exceed £16,190

 - Support under part VI of the Immigration & Asylum Act 1999

 - Guarantee element of State Pension Credit

-You can get a form from the school office to apply for the funding, or visit the link to Cambridgeshire County Council website below.
+You can get a form from the school office to apply for the funding, or visit Cambridgeshire County Council website.

 If your are unsure of require any help filling in the form, them please do not hesitate to contact the school.